pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/apache.markdown

   ...
 ```

-Start Home Assistant: Now, you have another instance running on `http://localhost:8124`
+Start Open Peer Power: Now, you have another instance running on `http://localhost:8124`

 To access this instance by using `https://countryside.example.org` add to `/etc/httpd/conf/extra/hass.conf`